Skip to contents

 Value

-A list with 4 slots:
+A list with 5 slots:

-• memory dataframe with five columns:
+• memory dataframe with six columns:

-• median numeric, median importance across repetitions of the given Variable according to Random Forest.
+• median numeric, median importance across repetitions of the given variable according to Random Forest.

-• sd numeric, standard deviation of the importance values of the given Variable across repetitions.
+• sd numeric, standard deviation of the importance values of the given variable across repetitions.

-• min and max numeric, percentiles 0.05 and 0.95 of importance values of the given Variable across repetitions.
+• min and max numeric, percentiles 0.05 and 0.95 of importance values of the given variable across repetitions.

 • prediction dataframe, with the same columns as the dataframe in the slot memory, with the median and confidence intervals of the predictions of all random forest models fitted.